Jhgomez/StudyNotes/Android/ArchitectureComponents.md

 ```

 # Itent and Intent Filters
+Using an implicit intent to start a service is a security hazard

 ## [Check for unsafe intent launches](https://developer.android.com/guide/components/intents-filters#CheckForUnsafeIntentLaunches)
 Configure your VmPolicy, with the below code.
 If your app targets Android 12 and uses the detectAll() method in its VmPolicy definition, the detectUnsafeIntentLaunch() method is called automatically.
 ```